graboskyc/MiamiHackathonTeam4/README.md

 * Enable charts for your project
 * From within the Charts UI, press the green down arrow next to `Add Dashboard` and choose `Import Dashboard`
 * Upload the `Charts\ MongoDBar - Dashboard.json`

+## Website
+* Open the Realm App that was imported earlier
+  * Go to `Third Party Services`
+    * Select the `mongodbar` service
+      * Select the `autocomplete` webhook
+        * Click on the `Settings` tab and scroll down to the `Webhook URL` and copy it
+        * Open the file `TODO/autocomplete.js` and edit line 20 to use the URL that was copied
+      * Select the `getFieldValues` function
+        * Click on the `Settings` tab and scroll down to the `Webhook URL` and copy it
+        * Open the file `TODO/charts.js` and edit line 4 to use the URL that was copied, and add `?filterField=";` to the end of the line so that it reads `...incoming_webhook/getFieldValues?filterField=";`
+* Import the realm app again to the same App ID and overwrite any existing functions
+* Go back to the Realm App and navigate to `Hosting`
+  * Copy the listed URL and open it in your browser to view the dashboard / website
+* All done!